tdisando/Weibull_Fitting/README.md

 - n controls whether the curve behaves more like a power law (low n) or exponential (high n).
 - θ scales the overall magnitude of the deposit property.

+## Rayleigh Case (n = 2)

+When the Weibull shape parameter equals n = 2, the decay law reduces to the Rayleigh form.
+In this case, the general Weibull equation becomes:

+$$
+Y(x) = \theta \exp\left[-\left(\frac{x}{\lambda}\right)^2\right]
+$$

+This applies to all three variables (thickness, maximum lithic size, and median grain size), since they share the same Weibull structure.

+### Implication
+A Rayleigh-type decay indicates smooth, Gaussian-like thinning consistent with a well-mixed umbrella cloud.
+This behavior is typical of Plinian or strong Subplinian eruptions, where turbulent mixing dominates over wind distortion and ballistic settling.